Sometimes it’s the little things that make the biggest difference…

 Introducing Dr Joni Feldman

-Book an appointment with Joni, and certainly tell her what you want but we thoroughly recommend you leave a little room for some feedback regarding ways to bring about balance.
+Book an appointment with Joni, and certainly tell her what you want but we thoroughly recommend you leave a little room for some feedback.

 For example, Joni may offer a different solution that may be even less expensive than you had planned, as she may notice imbalances other than your primary concern that take precedence.

-With an experienced eye and an armoury of clever techniques up her sleeves, Dr Feldman might, for example, make a series of subtle enhancements addressing several areas – with minimal amounts of filler – which could make an enormous difference to your overall aesthetic.
-Best of all, these tweaks will have you not only looking years younger but quite possibly looking more beautiful than you ever have.
+Dr Feldman might, for example, make a series of enhancements addressing several areas – with minimal amounts of filler – which could make an enormous difference to your overall aesthetic.

 Why so?
-Our faces aren’t nearly as symmetrical as we may think, so correcting these asymmetries or proportional insufficiencies may have had for decades can give delightful results.
+Our faces aren’t nearly as symmetrical as we may think, so correcting these asymmetries or proportional insufficiencies you may have had for but where unaware.

 Now, to understand a little more about our faces and the ageing process, let’s have a look at how ageing effects proportions in ways that you may never have been aware.